fluidware/fluidsurveys-docs/api/surveys.rst

     :query offset: response pagination offset (defaults to 0).
     :query limit: maximum number of results to return (defaults to 50 max is 200).
+    :query filter: name of the filter you wish to filter responses by
+    Example:

+.. http:get:: /api/v2/surveys/:id/responses/?filter=myfilter

+    Filters are created from the web interface and are on a **per-survey basis**.
+You may also use one of the pre-defined filters: *completed*, *invite_emails*, or *invites_codes*.

     Sample response: ::